g-erm/tp/docs/UserGuide.md

 **Step by Step:**

 Step 1.
-Ensure there is at least 1 candidate in the candidate list. <br>
 Type `delete can 1` in the *command box* and press *Enter*.

 ![Delete Can Step 1](images/deleteCan1.png)

 <br>

 Step 2.
-The result of the command in the *result display* will depend on the specific candidate that is being deleted.
 The message that will be shown in the *result display* is
->Deleted candidate: {Name} Phone: {Phone} Email: {Email} Experience: {Experience} Date of Application: {Date of application} Address: {Address} Link: {Link}  Expected Salary: {Expected salary} Blacklisted: {Blacklist status} Tags: {Tags}
+>Deleted candidate!

 <br>

 Step 3.
-The application will show the updated candidates list without the deleted candidate.
+The application will show the updated candidates list without the deleted candidate!

 ![Delete Can Step 2](images/deleteCan2.png)